 New Zealand’s Great Walks

-The Great Walks of New Zealand showcase premier multi-day hiking trails through some of the best scenery in New Zealand.
-From native forests, lakes and rivers to rugged mountain peaks, deep gorges and vast valleys – there is a Great Walk for everyone.
+The Great Walks of New Zealand showcase premier multi-day hiking trails through some of the country’s best scenery.
+From native forests, lakes, and rivers to rugged mountain peaks, deep gorges, and vast valleys, there is a Great Walk for everyone.

 This is a must-have app for those who tramp (as hiking is called) in New Zealand.